TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_1.3_connected_wifi_8266.md

 If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
 ```
-stepper.TmcDiagPins = {1.29, 1.28, 1.27, 1.26, 1.25}
+stepper.TmcDiagPins = { 1.29, 1.28, 1.27, 1.26, 1.25 }
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include 1.29 and 1.28 in your board.txt file.
 For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Driver Diag Pin

-The driver diag pin is used for sensorless homing and stall detection.
-The SKR E3 Turbo **does not** have a way of disabling the diag pin.
-If you plan on using endstops rather than sensorless homing, you need to bend or remove the diag pin.
+If you are not using sensorless homing, ensure you remove the sensorless homing jumper for each driver.

 ### Board.txt Location

-Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the SKR E3 Turbo.
+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the SKR v1.3.

 ### Final Setup